Chocolate. Birthday cake. Your favorite blended coffee drink. Sometimes it feels like all the good things have sugar in them.

 Evidence has shown that consuming artificial sweeteners in diet soda may be dangerous, but added sugar is as well.
 If you’re drinking any beverages that contain sweeteners (such as regular soda, energy and sports drinks, or sweet tea), now is a great time to cut down on the empty calories, and switch to water or herbal teas to quench your thirst.

 Contrary to popular belief, consuming the sweet stuff does not directly cause diabetes.
-Diabetes mellitus is typically an inherited condition, passed down from your parents.
+Diabetes mellitus is typically an inherited condition, passed down genetically from one’s parents.

 But, wait a minute – it’s not that simple.
 Natural sweeteners can alter gene expression.

-Here’s how: Excessive intake can cause an increase in adipose tissue (a.k.a. fat), which in turn may cause metabolic and physiologic changes that can lead to insulin resistance.
-Type II diabetes, which develops during adulthood, occurs as a result of insulin resistance that leads to hyperglycemia.
+Excessive intake can cause an increase in adipose tissue (a.k.a. fat), which in turn may cause metabolic and physiologic changes that can lead to insulin resistance.
+Type 2 diabetes, which develops during adulthood, occurs as a result of insulin resistance that leads to hyperglycemia.

 While people with diabetes do typically have a genetic predisposition towards it, lifestyle factors such as obesity related to the over-consumption of sweeteners and a sedentary lifestyle play a major role in the development of the disease.